The AI Memory Gap: Users Misremember What They Created With AI or Without: Results

 \subsubsection{Metacognitive Sensitivity}

 Metacognitive sensitivity describes the ability to accurately evaluate one's own decisions, thoughts, or perceptions by distinguishing between correct and incorrect responses.
+Here, we compare confidence for correct versus incorrect responses, allowing us to assess how well participants can monitor their memory performance in human-AI workflows.
 We operationalized this as the difference in confidence between (ground truth) \emph{correct} and \emph{incorrect} attributions (Correct $-$ Incorrect), estimated with \texttt{emmeans} from the integrated models that included ground truth and correctness factors.
 Positive values indicate higher confidence when the attribution was correct.

 \paragraph{Idea source confidence} Metacognitive sensitivity varied strongly by GT combination, as can be seen in \cref{tab:metacog_deltas_ideas}.

 Pairwise comparisons (Holm-adjusted) showed that \noAI{}/\noAI{} exhibited a larger sensitivity than \withAI{}/\noAI{} (difference in $\Delta=9.74$, $p<.0001$), \noAI{}/\withAI{} ($8.92$, $p=.0001$), and \withAI{}/\withAI{} ($5.53$, $p=.0136$); \withAI{}/\withAI{} exceeded \withAI{}/\noAI{} ($4.21$, $p=.0366$); other differences were not significant.
 Thus, participants' confidence tracked correctness most strongly without AI, moderately when using AI for both idea and elaboration, and weakly in mixed workflows. \cref{fig:fig_cc_idea} shows the confidence for \emph{Correct} vs.\ \emph{Incorrect} attributions within each ground truth combination.